 Incident: Multiple attempts were made in Iran for getting fake certificates for major websites (primarily to do man-in-the-middle attack on dissidents), first on 15th March 2011, an Iranian patriot compromised a Registration Authority of Comodo, which is a root Certificate Authority(CA) to issue fake certificates for major sites (which were revoked quickly), two months later, Dutch CA DigiNotar was breached and fake certificates were issued which were used for ~ 2 months before revocation.

-Several companies in USA have engaged in selling technology to oppressive regimes in Syria, Myanmar, China etc. for cyber surveillance of citizens.
-But lets not forget, internet was not primarily designed with national boundaries in mind, therefore, its not uncommon for these countries to spy on traffic of neighboring countries flowing through them (un)intentionally.
-As it happened in case of Pakistan’s block of YouTube which went much beyond its national boundaries or when a big chunk of international traffic went through China due to [mis]configuration at the end of China Telecom.
+Several companies in the USA have engaged in selling technology to oppressive regimes in Syria, Myanmar, China, etc. for cyber surveillance of citizens.
+But let’s not forget, the Internet was not primarily designed with national boundaries in mind, therefore, it’s not uncommon for these countries to spy on traffic of neighboring countries flowing through them (un)intentionally, as it happened in case of Pakistan’s block of YouTube which went much beyond its national boundaries or when a big chunk of international traffic went through China due to [mis]configuration at the end of China Telecom.

-Fearing the dangers of spying, USA government does not wants its data to be located in datacenters outside USA, the same law has been enacted by Europe and we should expect other governments to follow soon (if they ever purchase cloud storage).
+Fearing the dangers of spying, USA government does not want its data to be located in data centers outside the USA, the same law has been enacted by Europe and we should expect other governments to follow soon (if they ever purchase cloud storage).

 Incident 4: A search engine company is ordered by French courts to remove defamatory contents about an individual (the contents were generated based on the court cases going against him), of course, the cases are still available online.

-And Europeans Union is working on tougher data protection laws for the companies to access its internal market.
+And the European Union is working on tougher data protection laws for the companies to access its internal market.

-As initially mentioned, the Internet today is virtually divided into two halves – China and rest of the world (RoW).
-One can actually see that this not only enables censorship but encourages protectionism.
-While RoW has one dominant search engine(google), one dominant social network(Facebook), one dominant micro-blogging site(Twitter) and one dominant video-sharing platform(YouTube), most of these are either banned in China or have very small market share.
-Baidu being the search engine, Renren being the social network, youku being video-uploading and weibo being micro-blogging site.
-While protectionist policies usually don’t work in long run, they do give short term immediate gains and necessary protection to local companies.
+As initially mentioned, the Internet today is virtually divided into two halves – China and the rest of the world (RoW).
+One can see that this not only enables censorship but encourages protectionism.
+While RoW has one dominant search engine(google), one dominant social network(Facebook), one dominant micro-blogging site(Twitter) and one dominant video-sharing platform(YouTube), most of these are either banned in China or have a very small market share.
+Baidu is the search engine, Renren is the social network, Youku being video-uploading and Weibo being micro-blogging site.
+While protectionist policies usually don’t work in the long run, they do give immediate short-term gains and necessary protection to local companies.
 And this might encourage EU or Arab-world to follow this route.

-While The current tussle is primarily between USA and Europe (and in some cases USA and China), going by demographic trends and rate of Internet adoption, it is easy to see that in near future, we are going to have two more major players namely Middle East (with technical know-how supplied by Iran) and India.
-Clash among these five major players over above issues will certainly threaten the existence of unified Internet as we see today and lest the above issues are resolved, we are going to end up with a form of Internet much different from what we currently have.
+While The current tussle is primarily between the USA and Europe (and in some cases USA and China), going by demographic trends and rate of Internet adoption, it is easy to see that in the near future, we are going to have two more major players namely Middle East (with technical know-how supplied by Iran) and India.
+The clash among these five major players over above issues will certainly threaten the existence of the unified Internet as we see today and lest the above issues are resolved, we are going to end up with a form of the Internet much different from what we currently have.